Student Loan Debt Statistics: Why Adult Education Debt is on the Rise

 Low-income workers have even seen their pay fall slightly according to the Economic Policy Institute.
 While Americans have less income to pay for college, a university degree has become more essential for entry into the workforce.

-The gap between the earnings of college graduates and high school graduates have steadily grown over time, hitting a record high in 2013 partly because high school graduate grades have been dropping sharply over the past few decades.
+The gap between the earnings of college graduates and high school graduates has steadily grown over time, hitting a record high in 2013 partly because high school graduate grades have been dropping sharply over the past few decades.

 There’s the real dilemma of decreasing wages causing a rising demand for a college education.